backprop07/Self-Certainty/README.md

 ## Usage

-### Self-certainty Calculation
+### Self-certainty Calculation (`confidence_list.py`)

-Use `confidence_list.py` to calculate the self-certainty score for a list of outputs based on the given input.
+Calculate the self-certainty score for a list of outputs based on the given input.

 **Example usage:**